achuthasubhash/recommendation/README.md

 new users or items can be described by their characteristics (content) and so relevant suggestions can be done for these new entities.

-new user collabrative not work because not have previous  history to  give recommendation so use content based recommendation.
+new user collabrative not work because not have previous  history to  give recommendation so use content based recommendation to user.

 collaborative:rely on user-item interactions

 Content :User-user,Item-item interactions

+algorithm recommends products which are similar to the ones that a user has liked in the past

 User-user: